Back to ArticlesBy Adrien Laurent

 Upskilling the Existing Workforce: Technological change has also prompted many companies to invest in training their current employees.
 Rather than lay off a lab scientist because a new software can do some of their analysis, a company might train that scientist in the software and repurpose their time for higher-level research questions.
 In 2025, it's common to find internal workshops on topics like "AI for biologists" or "coding for lab staff" being offered within big pharma companies.
 For employees, showing initiative in learning these tools is often rewarded.
 In contrast, those resistant to new technologies might find career growth difficult.
 A cultural divide is sometimes noted: younger professionals entering the field are often more natively comfortable with digital tools, whereas some veteran scientists have had to adapt later in their careers – but the pandemic somewhat equalized this, as everyone became more tech-proficient out of necessity.

 In conclusion, technology and automation are reshaping the life sciences workforce but not in a simplistic "robots replace humans" manner.
 Instead, we see a shift in the composition of jobs – fewer purely manual or routine roles, more hybrid and tech-focused roles.
 Adaptability is therefore one of the most important traits for life science professionals.
 Those who continuously learn (be it a new lab technique, a programming language, or an AI tool) will find that technology elevates their career rather than threatens it.
 The industry's human capital strategy is increasingly about augmenting human expertise with technology, allowing scientists and specialists to tackle more complex, creative, and value-added tasks with the grunt work automated or assisted by AI.
-As one survey indicated, nearly half of biopharma executives see rethinking R&D strategies (including integrating advanced tech) as vital in the coming year (2025 life sciences outlook - Deloitte Insights), implying that talent strategies will co-evolve with these technological transformations.
+As one survey indicated, nearly half of biopharma executives see rethinking R&D strategies (including integrating advanced tech) as vital in the coming year ([41]), implying that talent strategies will co-evolve with these technological transformations.
 In the life sciences, the "machines" may be learning, but so are the people – and when both advance together, the result is a more innovative and productive industry.

 Economic Conditions and Industry Outlook